-OpenStack Storage Options: Tutorial and Use Cases
+OpenStack Storage Options - Use Cases

 This OpenStack storage options tutorial reviews different storage options available in OpenStack, and the use cases for each.
 This will serve as a building block for follow up tutorials that dive deeper into OpenStack Cinder features.
 Unless explicitly noted as a Platform9-specific feature, the concepts discussed are applicable to any OpenStack storage implementation.